Alexie81/Predict-number/README.md

 # Predict-number
-Predict the next number from the sequence
+Predict the next number from the sequence C++